dfe-analytical-services/ees-data-screener/README.md

 **data_metadata** <br>

-This is the folder containing test data and metadata files.
+This is the folder where you need to save data files and their corresponding metadata files to be screened.

 **setup_functions** <br>